Code4PuertoRico/tech-summit-2015-hackathon/README.md

 > **EventBrite:**
 > https://www.eventbrite.com/e/tech-summit-2015-innovation-driven-hub-tickets-15734340837

-Participants that do not register via [EventBrite](https://www.eventbrite.com/e/tech-summit-2015-innovation-driven-hub-tickets-15734340837) will not be allowed to participate.
+Participants that do not register via [EventBrite](https://www.eventbrite.com/e/tech-summit-2015-innovation-driven-hub-tickets-15734340837) will not be able to participate.

 Hackathon challenges, projects, teams, submissions and issues are managed via the event's [Challenge Post page](http://techsummit2015.challengepost.com/).